-If the attribute is isUnique=true or isWritable=false it is mapped to a leaf-list.
+If the attribute is isUnique=true it shall be mapped mapped to a leaf-list.

-If the attribute is isUnique=false and isWritable=true map it to a list with an additional dummy index.
+If the attribute is isUnique=false it shall be mapped to a list with an additional dummy index.
 The name of the list shall be <attributeName>Wrap.
 The name of the dummyIndex shall be idx and shall have a type uint32 or uint64.